Celinarabe/Celinarabe/README.md

 ## Celina Rabe

 👋  Hi There!
 I'm Celina, an Android/Web Developer.
-Previously, I worked in Cybersecurity for an oil & gas company.
+I enjoy building things to solve my own problems as well as being active within the Tech community and providing support for other self taught developers on their journey.
 I have a Bachelors degree in Management Information Systems with a minor in Computer Science from The University of Texas at Austin.
-I enjoy building apps to solve real problems around me as well as being active within the Tech community and providing support and content for other self taught developers on their journey.

 📫  How to reach me:
 Email: celinarabe@gmail.com